ekin-tasan/resume/README.md

-# resume
+# Ekin Taşan's Online Resume
-My online resume.
+This will be the GitHub page for my online resume.
+In it, you will also see my artistic work that is not shown in my official portfolio.